paulinaljy/Assignment6/README.md

 The GameOverFrame class can be found: src/cs3500/pawnsboard/view/GameOverFrame.java

-The PawnsBoardController interface can be found: src/cs3500/pawnsboard/controller/PawnsBoardController.java The PawnsBoardGUIController class can be found: src/cs3500/pawnsboard/controller/PawnsBoardGUIController.java
+The PawnsBoardController interface can be found: src/cs3500/pawnsboard/controller/PawnsBoardController.java The PawnsBoardPlayerController class can be found: src/cs3500/pawnsboard/controller/PawnsBoardPlayerController.java

 The Strategy interface can be found: src/cs3500/pawnsboard/strategy/Strategy.java The FillFirst class can be found: src/cs3500/pawnsboard/strategy/FillFirst.java